Hiawatha, Iowa: Government

 Hiawatha is governed by the Mayor with city council form of government, utilizing several departments, boards, and commissions.The recently built City Hall (dedicated in 2007) is located at 101 Emmons Street Hiawatha, Iowa 52233.
 The building was designed to include not only the city government and various departments but also includes a Community center and public meeting rooms.

 Police department

 The Hiawatha Police Department is located in the lower level of the City Hall building.
 The department has 14 full-time sworn officers, two reserve police officers and special agent “Reso”, a K-9 unit.
 Special Agent "Mod" retired from the police department on March 21, 2012.
 Mod died on August 28, 2013.
+The Police Department's campus was expanded with the Public Safety Training & Support facility in May 2021.
+Its year-long construction cost $999,000 and the building ultimately takes up 7,200-square-feet.

 Fire department

 The Hiawatha Fire Department is located at 60 10th Avenue; Hiawatha, Iowa 52233.
 The department's personnel consist of a combination of paid and volunteer firefighters.
 The Hiawatha Fire Department has the only fire-based ambulance service in Linn County.
 HFD runs approximately 2,500 fire and EMS calls per year.
+In addition to these services, HFD has a contract with Mercy Medical Center - Cedar Rapids to transport patients from the Mercy Hiawatha Emergency Department to the Mercy Cedar Rapids main campus.